Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 128 – Decisions of Rabbi Abba

-Rabbi Abba sent a number of rulings to Rav Yosef.
+Rabbi Abba sent several rulings to Rav Yosef.
 The last of them deals with inheritance.

 * A third-generation cousin can testify regarding a second-generation cousin.

-* If one says, “My wife shall take a share in my estate like one of my sons” - it is as he says.
+* If one says, "My wife shall take a share in my estate like one of my sons," - it is as he says.
 The husband certainly can give her a gift.
-However, she takes a share only in those properties that he owns now, not in any subsequent acquisitions.
+However, she only takes a share in his current properties, not in any subsequent acquisitions.

 Art: Gabriel METSU - The Hunter's Gift